Could Your Irritable Bowel Be Linked to Your PCOS?

 One of the functions of your gut is to absorb nutrients that your body needs, whilst keeping foreign objects out.
 The wall of your gut is made up of cells that are very tightly packed together and only let some objects through.
 However, these cells can spread apart and make your gut ‘leaky’ to larger molecules.
 Research has shown that IBS patients are very likely to have ‘leaky gut’ (5).

-How Could IBS Cause PCOS?
+How Could IBS be linked to PCOS?

 As I explained before, the are many causes of IBS.
 Each of these causes can play a part in the development of PCOS.
 However, too keep it simple I’ll just explain one: intestinal dysbiosis (and how that can lead to leaky gut).